NikitaMasych/ACS-Lab1/README.md

 # Diagnostic results:

-Tests launched on debian-based system with Intel Core i5 Tiger Lake processor and x64-bit little-endian architecture have shown that the most operation per second is achieved using "int" type and multiplication/substraction.
+Tests launched on debian-based system with Intel Core i5 Tiger Lake processor and x64-bit little-endian architecture have shown that the most operation per second is achieved using "int" type and addition/substraction/multiplication.
 Worst results are "long long"'s prerogative with division operation.
-As per floating point types, are noticeable slightly faster op/sec for x32 bit "float" over x64 "double" per addition, substraction, multiplication and significant difference per division.
+As per floating point types, are slightly faster op/sec for x32 bit "float" over x64 "double" per addition, substraction, multiplication and significant difference per division.

 # Error explanation:

 Tests' convergence highly depends on current launched processes in the system, hence smallest change affects the results.

+# Accuracy improment:

+In order to achieve highter tests consistency, it is recommended to increase multiple tests count and operations per cycle.